mng222n/loan-approval-ab/README.md

-# crm-systems
+ft-systems
-the code developed in crm systems to manage the customers in finance services
+the code developed in ft systems to manage the contacts in finance services